omcoolkarni22/To-Do-Tasks-in-Python-GUI/README.md

 # How to run ?
 Fork,clone or download the repo, run todolist.py and it will show a UI Add your top 5 works in it with date it will remind you on that date .
+Press remind me so it scans and reminds you for the todays tasks.
 Make sure to run the script daily so it works daily .

 # Changes You can do !